FaizeenHoque/MiniGrep/README.md

 ## License

-This project is licensed under the Anti-Capitalist Software License (ACSL) v1.4.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
-Use is permitted for non-commercial, anti-capitalist, or cooperative purposes only.
+You are free to use, modify, and share the software — but **not for commercial purposes**.

 See [LICENSE](./LICENSE) for full terms.